karmab/kcli/doc/index.md

 - `-v /var/run/libvirt:/var/run/libvirt -v /var/lib/libvirt/images:/var/lib/libvirt/images` if running against a local client
 - ` ~/.kcli:/root/.kcli` to use your kcli configuration (also profiles and repositories) stored locally
 - `-v ~/.ssh:/root/.ssh` to share your ssh keys.
 Alternatively, you can store your public and private key in the ~/.kcli directory
-- `--security-opt label:disable` if running with selinux
+- `--security-opt label=disable` if running with selinux
 - `-v $PWD:/workdir` to access plans below your current directory
 - `-v $HOME:/root` to share your entire home directory, useful if you want to share secret files, `~/register.sh` for instance)
 - `-e HTTP_PROXY=your_proxy -e HTTPS_PROXY=your_proxy`